pleish/spiff_exercises/README.md

 ### Guidelines

-- Testing: write unit tests where you can and don't worry about component tests.
 - Try to limit your total time to 3 hours.
 If you feel like you need more time to adequetly express you ability and thought process, please do.
 There are likely more steps than you can complete in 3 hours.
+- Testing: write unit tests where you can and don't worry about component tests.
+- Place css and test files beside the component they relate to (same directory)
 - Feel free to use any non-human resources you like: StackOverflow, Google, reference code on Github, etc.
 - If you run out of time, please add a few quick comments explaining what you would have done if you had more time.
 The same is true if instructions were unclear or if you have any other thoughts.